zach-capalbo/vartiste/src/static/instructions.md

 broadcasting to that name.
 Names are not secured, checked, or in any other way managed by VARTISTE.**

+[Desktop Vision](https://desktop.vision/) functionality is subject to Desktop Vision's [privacy policy](https://desktop.vision/privacy/) and [Terms of Use](https://desktop.vision/terms/).
+Note that no Desktop Vision functionality is incorporated into VARTISTE until one of the Desktop Vision functionality buttons is pressed.

 ## About

 This is a spare-time project developed by [Zach Capalbo](https://zachcapalbo.com).